multiversx/mx-docs/docs/developers/tutorials/eth-to-mvx.md

 Ultimately, the purpose of a transaction is to be executed.
 Simply constructing a transaction has no effect in itself.
 So we must finalize each transaction construct with a call that sends it to the blockchain.

-In the MultiversX framework the transaction syntax is consistent, the only element differing being the execution.
+In SpaceCraftSDK the transaction syntax is consistent, the only element differing being the execution.
 More specifically:

 In a contract, the options are `.transfer()`, `.transfer_execute()`, `.async_call_and_exit()`, `.sync_call()`, etc.
 In unit tests written in Rust just `.run()` is universal.